History of Real estate in Timeline

 The Banking Act of 1933 greatly affected housing financing in the U.S.

-In 1934, the National Housing Act allowed for mortgage insurance for home buyers.
-This system was implemented by the Federal Deposit Insurance as well as the Federal Housing Administration.
+In 1934, the National Housing Act allowed for mortgage insurance for home buyers, a system implemented by the Federal Deposit Insurance and the Federal Housing Administration.

-1938: Amendment to the National Housing Act and Fannie Mae's Establishment
+1938: Amendment to National Housing Act and establishment of Fannie Mae

-In 1938, an amendment was made to the National Housing Act, leading to the establishment of Fannie Mae, a government agency, to serve as a secondary market for mortgages and provide lenders with more funds for new home financing.
+In 1938, an amendment was made to the National Housing Act, and Fannie Mae, a government agency, was established to serve as a secondary market for mortgages and give lenders more money for funding new homes.

 1968: Fair Housing Act Put Into Place

-In 1968, Title VIII of the Civil Rights Act in the U.S., also known as the Fair Housing Act, addressed the integration of African Americans into neighborhoods by analyzing discrimination issues related to renting, buying, and financing homes.
+In 1968, Title VIII of the Civil Rights Act, also known as the Fair Housing Act, was put into place in the U.S. and dealt with incorporating African Americans into neighborhoods by analyzing discrimination issues in renting, buying, and financing homes.

-In 1999, Internet real estate began with the first appearance of real estate platforms on the World Wide Web (www).
+In 1999, Internet real estate as a concept began with the first appearance of real estate platforms on the World Wide Web (www).

-In 2019, real estate was measured as a contributing factor to the rise in greenhouse gases.
-According to the International Energy Agency, real estate was responsible for 39 percent of total emissions worldwide, with 11 percent of those emissions attributed to the manufacturing of materials used in buildings.
+According to the International Energy Agency, in 2019, real estate was responsible for 39 percent of total emissions worldwide, with 11 percent of those emissions due to the manufacturing of materials used in buildings.

 According to the Congressional Research Service, in 2021, 65% of homes in the U.S. are owned by the occupier.